 Pacific Northwest National Laboratory Collaboration Center

 Occupying a central position on the PNNL campus, the Collaboration Center serves as an icon and landmark for the campus; holding a campus badging office, it is also designed to be the first stop, and thus the first impression, for visitors.
-This sustainable design-build project is a vital element of the PNNL campus and is being completed in accordance with the federal government’s High-Performance Building Standards.
-The project is utilizing a design-build delivery method and is scheduled for a completion of spring 2017.
+This sustainable design-build project is a vital element of the PNNL campus and was completed in accordance with the federal government’s High-Performance Building Standards.

 Arranged with incredible flexibility in mind, the facility holds a number of small “huddle” rooms in addition to the larger collaboration rooms.
 The large rooms are able to accommodate from 250-450 individuals and feature state-of-the-art AV systems.
 These spaces can easily be adjusted for myriad uses, including large meetings, workshops, training exercises, and science-focused events.